What is crowdfunding?

 - How crowdfunding works

-Crowdfunding can get you the money to build a business, and the attention to build a customer base.
+Crowdfunding can get you money to build a business, and the attention to build a customer base.

 - Small business grants